notpioo/properti/replit.md

 This is a Flask-based web application that provides real estate price recommendations using Machine Learning and AI integration.
 The system focuses on property price prediction for a specific area (kelurahan) and includes an AI chatbot powered by Gemini AI.
 Users can browse properties, get price predictions based on property characteristics, and interact with an AI assistant for property-related queries.

+## Recent Development - September 26, 2025

+✅ **Replit Environment Setup Complete**
+- Successfully imported Flask Real Estate application from GitHub
+- Fixed Gemini AI integration to use correct google-genai SDK imports
+- Configured proper workflow with webview output on port 5000
+- All main features tested and working: property listing, price prediction, chat interface, admin panel
+- Application ready for use in Replit environment

-## Recent Development - September 25, 2025
+## Previous Development - September 25, 2025

 ✅ **Complete System Implementation**
 - Core Flask Application with organized routing and error handling